chellimiller/template-react-app/README.md

-# Simple Web App Template
+# Simple React App Template

-Starter web app with HTML, CSS, JavaScript, and development dependencies.
+Starter React app with TypeScript and development dependencies.

 This template is ideal for learning projects and simple prototypes: